Aaron Palachi (he/him)

 Aaron (he/him) is currently pursuing his PhD in Clinical Psychology at Toronto Metropolitan University (TMU).
 He received his Master of Arts in Clinical Psychology at TMU and his Bachelor of Arts degree in Psychology from York University.

 Aaron has experience working with adolescents and adults of all ages from diverse cultural backgrounds, sexual and gender identities, and learning needs (including ADHD, dyslexia, and ASD).
-He has assessed and treated individuals presenting with a wide range of concerns including OCD, anxiety (generalized, social, and agoraphobia), PTSD and complex trauma, depression, insomnia, addiction, and eating disorders.
+He has assessed and treated individuals presenting with a wide range of concerns including OCD, anxiety (generalized, social, and agoraphobia), psychosis, PTSD and complex trauma, depression, insomnia, addiction, and eating disorders.
 He has also treated concerns related to general worry, pessimism, life transition stress, gender-based stress, and avoidance using Exposure Therapy.
-Additionally, Aaron has experience with completing comprehensive autism spectrum and other neurodiversity assessments.
+Additionally, Aaron has experience with completing comprehensive autism spectrum and ADHD assessments for adults.

 Aaron has worked with individuals with a range of OCD concerns including obsessions and compulsions related to harm, morality, ‘just-right feelings’, contamination, vulnerability, relationships, and checking behaviours.
 He has also worked with individuals experiencing symptoms of body-focused behaviours such as excoriation disorder (i.e., skin picking) and body dysmorphia.

-Aside from his clinical work, Aaron conducts research at both TMU and Sunnybrook Research Institute, broadly focused on equity-deserving and underserved groups.
-He has a particular interest in studying the impact of trauma in diverse groups including 2SLGBTQI+ individuals and Veterans, as well as mental health and barriers to prosocial transitioning in a forensic context.
+Aside from his clinical work, Aaron conducts research focused on equity-deserving and underserved groups.
+He has a particular interest in studying the impact of trauma in diverse groups including 2SLGBTQI+ individuals, intimate partner violence, as well as mental health and barriers to prosocial transitioning in a forensic context.

 Aaron has several publications and has presented research on various topics at both national and international research conferences on a range of topics, with the goal of continuing his learning and sharing knowledge.